 Dalia Khichdi can be served when you want to eat something light and comforting.

-It is perfect comfort food for me and I love it with masala curd.
+It is the perfect comfort food, and I love it with masala curd.

-It is great to eat when you have an upset stomach.
-You can also serve it to toddlers with plain yogurt, just skip adding green chilies when making it for kids.
+It is excellent to eat when you have an upset stomach.
+You can also serve it to toddlers with plain yogurt.
+Skip adding green chilies when making it for kids.

 Transfer piping hot daliya khichdi to a serving plate and top it with a dollop of ghee.
 Mango Pickle, Papad, Plain Yogurt, and Green Chutney are a must to serve along with it.

-This khichdi also tastes great with Gujarati Khichdi, Fajeto, Raw Mango Kadhi, or Vegetable Kadhi.
+This khichdi tastes great with Gujarati Khichdi, Fajeto, Raw Mango Kadhi, or Vegetable Kadhi.

 I sometimes serve it with raita such as Cucumber Raita, Boondi Raita, Burani Raita, Aloo Raita, Kaddu Ka Raita, Beetroot Raita, and Palak Raita.